ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/hpc_cluster/jobs.md

     * Time (walltime): 2 hours Maximum
 * Lab Partitions
     * If your lab has purchased nodes then you will have a priority partition with the same name as your group (ie. girkelab).

+[^1]: These only list the most common CPU Extensions for each platform.
+A full list of supported extensions can be found using the `lscpu` command on the respective node type.

 In order to submit a job to different partitions add the optional '-p' parameter with the name of the partition you want to use: